-- 1. Melatonin: Melatonin is the first-choice drug for sleep issues because it has the largest body of evidence.
-It is generally a safe option, although drowsiness, dizziness, headaches, and increased enuresis have been reported.
-Clinical trials have demonstrated that melatonin is effective for sleep-onset insomnia, increasing overall sleep time, but does not decrease nocturnal awakenings (maintenance insomnia). - 2.
-Clonidine: If melatonin is ineffective, the most commonly used alternative is clonidine.
-It is available in multiple formulations, including extended-release and transdermal patches.
-It is worth noting that over time, effectiveness may diminish, potentially necessitating higher doses to achieve the same outcome.
+2. Clonidine: If melatonin is ineffective, the most commonly used alternative is clonidine, an alpha adrenergic agonist.
+It is available in multiple formulations, including extended-release and transdermal patch.
+Initial recommended dose at bedtime is 25 to 50 microg, with increases every 1-2 weeks up to a maximum, depending on weight, of 0.2 mg per day in children and 0.4 mg in adults.
+It is worth noting that over time, their effectiveness may diminish, potentially necessitating higher doses to achieve the same outcome.
 Clonidine appears to be effective for night waking, sleep latency, and sleep duration, and, because of its behavioral effects, it should be considered for children who also present with behavioral symptoms.
+Clonidine is in general well tolerated, its side effects include daytime drowsiness.
+If needed to be discontinued because of adverse effects or lack of efficacy, clonidine should be down-titrated slowly over 2 to 7 days.5

+3. Trazodone: Trazodone, an antidepressant, can also be used at bedtime.
+Initial recommended dose at bedtime is 1 to 2 mg/kg, with potential increases every 2 weeks up to a maximum, depending on age, of 100 to 200 mg daily in children, and 300 mg for adults.
+Although typically well tolerated, trazodone might make individuals feel tired, and, sometimes, it can rarely lead to lasting erections.5

-Clonidine is, in general, well tolerated; its side effects include daytime drowsiness.
-If needed to be discontinued because of adverse effects or lack of effectiveness, clonidine should be reduced slowly over 2 to 7 days. - 3.
-Trazodone: The antidepressant Trazodone can also be used at bedtime.
-Although typically well tolerated, trazodone might make individuals feel tired. - 4.
-Other Drugs: Diphenhydramine and hydroxyzine are suggested for short-term use.
-Please note that some individuals may become hyperactive on diphenhydramine.
-In addition, hydroxyzine can be used for sleep and anxiety throughout the day.
-The recommended dose for these medications depends on age and weight.
-If all medications mentioned do not work, the antidepressant mirtazapine could be considered.
+4. Other Drugs: Diphenhydramine and hydroxyzine are suggested for short-term use.
+Please, note that some individuals may become hyperactive on diphenhydramine.
+In addition, hydroxyzine can be used for both sleep and anxiety throughout the day.
+In general, dosing of these medications depends on age and weight.
+If all medications mentioned do not work, mirtazapine could be introduced.8 Mirtazapine is an antidepressant medication that can be taken at a bedtime dose of 7.5 mg by both children and adults.
 Side effects include increased appetite and body weight.

 Other alternative drugs include gabapentin, atypical antipsychotics (risperidone, quetiapine), and hypnotics (clonazepam, zolpidem, temazepam, suvorexant).
+They are reviewed by Blackmer and Feinstein (2016).5